ajayghoshrr/twitter-data-analysis-/README.md

 # twitter-data-analysis-

-Data analysis of Twitter big data using Python
+Data analysis of Twitter Big data using Python

 STEPS FOR BIG DATA ANALYTICS IN TWITTER